matthew-c-austin/reading-notes/401/class-08.md

 ## Things I want to know more about

 1. Why are engineers so obsessed with acronyms?
 It happens in aero too, and I just never got it.
+2. The criticisms of the MVP in the Wikipedia article hold water to me.
+Isn't it easy for imitation if you only provide an MVP or less mature product that someone can swoop in and provide a higher quality offering to take market share?